dietotter/cpp-learning/conspect.md

 - Headers typically contain only function and variable declarations, not definitions (otherwise it would violate the One Definition Rule).
 Exception - symbolic constants
 - When including headers, use <> to include those that come with the compiler, and "" for other.
 - Best practise for include order: my own headers first, then 3rd party library, then standard library headers.
-- Header guards prevent multiple definitions to occur.
+- Header guards prevent multiple definitions to occur in single file.
 They look like (add.h):

 ``` #ifndef ADD_H ```